During the Seahawks’ bye week, Pete Carroll stresses COVID caution: ‘Everything is at stake’

 “Totally sucks,” Green Bay quarterback Aaron Rodgers told reporters after last Monday’s win over the Atlanta Falcons.
 “That’s all I can say about that.
 Obviously it is what it is, the situation.
 But especially as an older player, I look forward to the bye weeks immensely.
 I look forward to kind of a reset, recharging the batteries.”

-Green Bay and Detroit were the first two NFL teams to have byes last week.
+Green Bay and Detroit were the first two NFL teams to have their officials byes last week (the Steelers and Titans ended up with one in week four when their game was postponed, as did the Patriots and Broncos last week).

-Seattle is now among a group of three teams with a bye this week (the others are the Saints and Raiders).
+Seattle is now among a group of four teams with a bye this week (the others are the Saints, Chargers and Raiders).

 Players will still be required to come to the facility for testing each day.
 And Carroll hopes players will hang around and work out to help keep to some sort of routine.